Laboratories

 Methodology

-In our studies, we use the eukaryotic model organisms yeast Saccharomyces cerevisiae and nematode Caenorhabditis elegans.
-To achieve our objectives, we combine proteome-wide approaches to answer open-ended questions using solid protein biochemistry.
-Moreover, we use the genetic tractability of our model organisms to delete, deplete, or alter functions of genes to assess their importance in stress assays and during the animal’s lifespan.
-We established CRISPR/Cas9 technology to produce fluorescently tagged proteins of interest in nematodes.
-Our laboratory is equipped to culture, observe, and manipulate C. elegans.
+Our studies use the eukaryotic model organisms yeast Saccharomyces cerevisiae and the nematode Caenorhabditis elegans.
+We combine proteome-wide approaches to address open-ended questions with protein biochemistry and molecular biology.
+We also exploit the genetic tractability of our model organisms to delete, deplete, or alter the function of genes.
+We assess their importance in stress assays and over the lifespan of the organism.
+Our laboratory is fully equipped to culture, observe, and manipulate C. elegans.

 Selected Publications